isw-kudos/kudos-docs/docs/swarm/storage.md

 # Deploy MongoDB & S3 Storage

-Kudos Boards requires an S3 object store, and a Mongo database.
+Huddo Boards requires an S3 object store, and a Mongo database.
 This documentation will deploy a Minio S3 storage container & MongoDB replicaSet into the Swarm setup.

-If you already have externally hosted mongo database and/or S3 storage please contact us for assistance in utilising them. [support@kudosboards.com](mailto:support@kudosboards.com)
+If you already have externally hosted mongo database and/or S3 storage please contact us for assistance in utilising them. [support@huddo.com](mailto:support@huddo.com)

 ### Prerequisites